We teach Argentine tango as a social dance.

 before you register for the 304 milonga course.

-The 101 course is the starting point for all the other courses.
+The beginner course is the starting point for all the other courses.
 It is offered every session, and is appropriate for the complete tango novice.
 It is also appropriate for those who have learned an open (salon) style of tango, and want to learn to dance close embrace tango comfortably.
 It is also appropriate for those who have not danced tango for awhile, and want a refresher.

 You do not need a partner to register since we rotate partners